 You may need to lie on your left side for the test.
 This position may be uncomfortable or painful when you are having labor contractions.
 The belts holding the sensors may be uncomfortable.
 Most women say this test is uncomfortable but not painful.

-Fetal heart monitoring may indicate your baby is having problems when your baby is actually healthy.
-Fetal heart monitoring cannot detect every type of problem, such as a birth defect.
+Fetal heart monitoring may indicate that your baby is having problems when your baby is actually healthy.
+Fetal heart monitoring can't detect every type of problem, such as a birth defect.

 The risks from having oxytocin include:

 A contraction stress test checks to see if your unborn baby (fetus) will stay healthy during the reduced oxygen levels that normally occur during contractions when you are in labor.

 Results of the test tell your baby's health for 1 week.
 The test may need to be done more than once during your pregnancy.